nitingupta95/nitingupta95/README.md

 ---

-## 🌐 Let's Connect!
+## 🌐 Find Me in the Digital Universe

-I'm always open to new opportunities, collaborations, or just a friendly chat about tech!
-Find me on these platforms:
+The best way to collaborate or chat is to reach out.
+I'm available on a number of platforms.

 <p align="center">
   <a href="mailto:ng61315@gmail.com"><img src="https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Email Nitin Gupta" /></a>